ChaoticRoman/cmake-hello/README.md

 1. start with not using CMake at all and building the thing using plain g++,
 1. use the simplest CMake
 1. Hide the growing complexity to Makefile
+1. Adds configure, build and test to GitHub pipeline.

 ### TODO